Kathy Maister's Start Cooking

 • Grill it: Slice zucchini lengthwise, brush it with olive oil, sprinkle both sides with whatever fresh or dried herbs suit your fancy and some salt and pepper to taste.
 Grill outside on your barbecue or indoors on a grill pan for about 5 minutes on each side until crisp-tender.

-• Chilled Zucchini-Basil Soup is the perfect starter for a hot summer night or an afternoon brunch.
+• Chilled Zucchini Soup is the perfect starter for a hot summer night or an afternoon brunch.
 Make it ahead of time and dish it up right before serving.
-Add a sprig of fresh basil for a simple but beautiful presentation.

-• The Italian version of an omelet, this Zucchini and Leek Oven-Baked Frittata is simple to prepare and versatile.
+• The Italian version of an omelet, this Zucchini Frittata is simple to prepare and versatile.
 It can be eaten hot or cold, taken to picnics, packed for lunches or served as an appetizer at your next brunch.
-Vary the herbs, meat and cheese and make it a main dish with a salad!

-• Chuck's Zucchini Bread Recipe makes two large loaves to eat or freeze.
-Make a batch of mini loaves to give to those wonderful neighbors that made that late-night zucchini delivery!
-You can't get much easier than this, and your kitchen will smell sweet and spicy!
+• This Zucchini Bread Recipe makes two large loaves or 24 muffins to eat or freeze.
+You can’t get much easier than this, and your kitchen will smell sweet and spicy!

 If you are new to startcooking, or are a regular visitor here, please consider subscribing for free.